Close Menu

 Writing SQL Queries

-If you need a question to pick out all columns from a desk known as clients
+If you need a question to pick out all columns from a desk known as clients.

 Immediate:

-Think about you have got two tables in your database: orders
+Think about you have got two tables in your database: orders and clients.
+The orders desk comprises details about orders made by clients, whereas the clients desk shops details about clients themselves.

 Now, you wish to retrieve knowledge from each tables to see which clients made which orders.
 Write a SQL question to affix these two tables collectively